 So how do we help our kids understand the ill-effects comparison can have on their mental health and well-being?

-How can we change their way of thinking so there are less likely to get caught up in the comparison trap?
+How can we change their way of thinking so they are less likely to get caught up in the comparison trap?

 How to help your tween or teen avoid the comparison trap.

-Every time your tween or teen compares themselves to others, point it out to them.
-Comparison is an automatic lens our kids use for pretty much everything, so we need to help them realize comparison is misleading filter that often warps their view.
+Every time your child compares themselves to others, point it out to them.
+Comparison is an automatic lens our kids use for pretty much everything, so we need to help them realize comparison is a misleading filter that often warps their view.

 Understanding The Impact on Self-Esteem

-When your tween or teen compares themself to someone else, help them recognize the negative feelings this brings up about.
+When your big kid compares themself to someone else, help them recognize the negative feelings this brings up.
 Discuss how focusing on others can damage our own view of ourselves because comparison often results in disappointment.

-If we are constantly using comparison to gage on our own success, then we will struggle to find our own true worth and our own potential because we expect to be like someone else.
+If we are constantly using comparison to gauge our own success, then we will struggle to find our true worth and potential because we expect to be like someone else.
 Comparison looks at others to evaluate our worth instead of the more useful view: Looking directly at ourselves.

-As our tweens and teens are defining their identity, discovering their desires, and developing their dreams for their life, we can remind them that they were born with a unique design that solely belongs to them.
-Discuss how each one of us was born with specific gifts, strengths, weaknesses, and potential.
+As adolescents are figuring out their identity, discovering their desires, and developing their dreams for their life, we can remind them that they were born with a unique design that solely belongs to them.
+Discuss how each of us was born with specific gifts, strengths, weaknesses, and potential.

 Identify What Makes Them Special